Wednesday, 8 July 2026

 Friday, 16 February 2024

-Fishing with the Icross in Sutherland
+Icross trout fishing in Sutherland

 With fifty years of fishing the Sutherland lochs we have had some very memorable days out, nights out and wet weekends to tell the tales of such great experiences.
 Most of our articles in this blog have been about passing on these experiences and sharing some wisdom if possible.
 Even to the extent that don’t try this unless you are mad, crazy or just need some extreme relief from the desk job.